top of page

 Crime Naturalization: When can I apply for naturalization after a crime?

 When you can apply for naturalization after a crime depends on when the conviction is deleted from the Federal Central Register.
-According to Section 46 BZRG, the deletion periods are:
+The deletion periods according to Section 46 BZRG are:

 • 5 years as a rule,